TL;DR

-As an FCA-authorised broker in the UK motor insurance market, WeCovr helps drivers find the right policy.
+As an FCA-authorised broker in the UK motor insurance market, WeCovr helps drivers find a strong fit for your needs.
 Fronting, an illegal practice to cut costs, can invalidate your cover and lead to severe penalties.
 This guide explains the risks and the correct way to get affordable, legal car insurance.

 The search for affordable motor insurance is a universal challenge for UK drivers, but for young or inexperienced motorists, the high premiums can feel prohibitive.
 In 2025, with living costs remaining a concern, the temptation to find a shortcut can be overwhelming.
 This is where 'fronting' comes in—a seemingly clever trick to lower costs that is, in reality, a form of insurance fraud with devastating consequences.